moddyz/LinearAlgebra/src/linear/linear.md

 \section LinearAlgebra_Introduction Introduction

-LinearAlgebra is a C++ header-only computer graphics math library.
+**LinearAlgebra** is general-purpose header-only linear algebra library.

 This is developed in tandem while working through MIT OpenCourseWare's 18.06.
 Coding and documenting the data structures and operations aided with internalization of the concepts.